 Implications for Research

+A range of limitations in the model and process used to identify parameters for it have been described.
+The imlitations of these limitations can be understoon only through further researche which address such limitations.
 For some scenarios the cost effectiveness estimates generated by the model depend heavily on sensitivity and specificity estimates, as well as the true proportion of genuinely high risk (ABN that can be detected by TTE) patients in this sub-population of apparently ‘low risk’ patients.
 The model depends strongly on data reported in a single, relatively small study conducted outside of the UK, and so may misrepresent the true values of these parameters.
 Having a more robust source of evidence for these parameters, with direct relevance to England and Wales, is likely to significantly improve the accuracy of the mathematical models.

-[20]
+The model could be developed in order to robustly compare the cost effectiveness of a broad range of clinical strategies.
+For example, it could be adapted so that the effect of different doses of dabigatran or different warfarin strategies could be estimated.
+The effect of, for example, switching from one OAC to another in response to clinical events could also be explored.
+As it is an individual level model, it could be adapted to model variation in bleed risk using the HAS-BLED instrument[20], and to model each CHADS2 risk factor independently over time, including the risk of developing diabetes and the effect of this condition on HRQoL and healthcare provider cost.
+Budget impact analysis could also be performed using this model to estimate, for example, how rising levels of type 2 diabetes (the D in CHADS2) may change the size of the population affected by the use of TTE in the ways indicated.

 Additional research that would improve the validity of the model include identifying any incidental net benefits to the management of newly diagnosed AF patient that could result from routine screening with TTE following initial diagnosis.